 4. Stock and stock market index futures

-Commodities futures are very important for the management of price risk, especially to people like farmers.
+Commodities futures are very important for managing price risk, especially to people like farmers.
 The primary producer of crops or the farmer can enter into a futures contract to sell his produce at a particular price at a particular date in the future.
 This way, he gets an assurance of the price he will get for his efforts.
 He can be free from the tension of losses because of the price going down in the future.